Ravikiran-Bhat-Git/advanced-welding-test-team2_advanced_welding/README.md

 ## Known Issues / Todo's

+-  [ ] Setting up SonarQube
--   Creating a node for working with the arm
+-  [ ] Writing a node to generate waypoints for gripper to follow
--   Start using Travis
+-  [ ] Getting inverse kinematic solution for waypoints
+-  [ ] Map output of inverse kinematic to correct velocities

 ## Introduction
 The goal of this project is the implementation of a catesian controller that can control a manipulator smoothly and pass the welding task of the robocup competition.